taishi-i/awesome-ChatGPT-repositories/README.md

  * [chat2api](https://github.com/lanqian528/chat2api) - A service that can convert ChatGPT on the web to OpenAI API format.
  * [ai-codereviewer](https://github.com/freeedcom/ai-codereviewer) - AI Code Reviewer: Enhance your GitHub workflow with AI-powered code review!
 Get intelligent feedback and suggestions on pull requests using OpenAI's GPT-4 API, improving code quality and saving developers time.
  * [yomo](https://github.com/yomorun/yomo) - 🦖 Stateful Serverless Framework for building Geo-distributed Edge AI Infra
+ * [Gumroad-Landing-Page-Generator](https://github.com/peterw/gumroad-landing-page-generator) - This project is a Python script that scrapes data from a Gumroad site, generates a colorful and well-designed HTML page using OpenAI's GPT-4 model, and deploys the generated page to Vercel.

 ## Others